DG1JAN/UniBalun/README.md

 ![alt text](https://github.com/DG1JAN/UniBalun/blob/main/variants.png)

-As torroid, I'm using "Würth 74270118" but other cores like Amidnon FT82-43 will work as well.
+I'm using "Würth 74270118" as torroid but othes, similar sized cores, like Amidnon FT82-43 will work as well.

 After a request from an OM, I also did a version using a BNC connector.
 (Amphenol B6252H7, Telegärtner J01001A0038 or similar)
 (Be aware, this PCB is untested yet from my site)